Real-Time Flow Reports for California Rivers

 (Intermediate - Advanced / Class IV+):

 The North Fork of the Stanislaus River acts like a free-flowing river, even though Spicer Reservoir is located 14 miles upstream at an elevation of 6300 feet.
 We rely on low elevation melting snow below the reservoir that feeds this beautiful river during spring.
 Usually the season is short, lasting from late April to late May.
+The North Fork ran well in 2024 with the season extending from April through May.
+We plan to be back again in April 2025 to enjoy this beautiful and exciting river.

 flow chart for the North Fork Stanislaus